Do you catch a cold around the same time every year?

 Ginger is another powerful antiviral, antiseptic, and anti-inflammatory.

-One of the ingredients of ginger is sesquiterpenes, which attack (4) the rhinovirus, the most common cold virus that attacks the sinuses.
+One of ginger’s ingredients is sesquiterpenes, which attack (4) the rhinovirus, the most common cold virus that attacks the sinuses.
 Ginger is also useful for relieving sore throats, headaches, and aches.

 Ginger is best eaten raw, but it’s easier to use in a tea, powder, or capsule form.